bradyhouse/house/fiddles/angular2/fiddle-0030-D3VerticalBarChart/README.markdown

 An Angular2 Fiddle exploring how to--

- 1. Create a d3 "vertical Bar Chart"
+ 1. Create a _Vertical Bar Chart_ using _straight_ D3
- 2. "Subscribe" to an Observable in order to get some json
+ 2. "Subscribe" to an observable in order to get some json
  3. In the callback (2), populate a D3 chart (1)

 The chart should realize the following requirements: